microsoft/SimpleRemote/extra_docs/tutorial.md

 [documented here](@ref SimpleDUTClientLibrary.RpcClient).
 As a demonstration, we'll use the client in PowerShell to show how easy it is.

+*Warning for Nuget users: SimpleRemote's nuget packages require the PackageReference format, and will not work correctly if you're using the packages.config format (the default method for managing packges for .NET Framework projects).
+Please review the [article here](https://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html) for information on how to switch a project to use PackageReference format (see the section under 'What about other project types that are not .NET Core?').*

 Before we begin, we'll need to give PowerShell information about our RpcClient class.
 To do that, navigate to the directory containing the SimpleDUTClientLibrary DLL, and open a PowerShell instance.
 Then call: